 He has, though, been world No. 1, ending Tiger Woods' five-year reign at the top of the rankings in 2010, the season in which he was runner-up to both Phil Mickelson at The Masters and Louis Oosthuizen in The Open at St Andrews.

-He also finished second to fellow Englishman Danny Willett at Augusta National in 2016, was only a shot away from play-offs in the 2008 US Open and The Open in 2009 and in total has had nine top three Major finishes – a record for someone who has never won one.
+Westwood also finished second to fellow Englishman Danny Willett at Augusta National in 2016 and was only a shot away from play-offs in the 2008 U.S. Open and 2009 Open.